Remembering Phillip Hughes: His career in pictures

 A look back at the cricket career of Phillip Hughes as seen through the photographers' lens

 Phillip Hughes made his debut in the New South Wales state side as a precociously talented 18-year-old, with quick hands and a sharp eye.
 He had an off-side-dominated game honed at his family's Macksville home on the state's mid north coast.

 Hughes had moved to Sydney at 17 and joined Western Suburbs Cricket Club, where he first met and played alongside Michael Clarke.

-By 19, he was firmly entrenched in the NSW Blues side as an opening batsman under the captaincy of Simon Katich.
+By 19, he was firmly entrenched in the NSW Blues side as an opening batter under the captaincy of Simon Katich.
 He became the youngest player to score a century in a Sheffield Shield final, making 116 in the second innings against Victoria in the 2007-08 Pura Cup final.

 In February 2009, after another prolific year in domestic first-class cricket, Hughes was named the Bradman Young Player of the Year at the Allan Border Medal ceremony.

 Such numbers proved impossible to ignore for Australia's selectors, who named him in the squad to tour South Africa in February and March of that year as the opener tasked with replacing the recently retired Matthew Hayden.

 Hughes made his debut in Johannesburg, shaking as he was presented with Baggy Green No.408 by skipper Ricky Ponting as one of three debutants in the match.
 He made a four-ball duck in the first innings but rebounded to score 75 in his second dig.